valrus/undertale-dialog-generator/README.md

 A web app for generating Undertale dialog boxes.
 NOW LIVE at http://thehotvoice.mccowan.space/!
+And with a new BETA VERSION at http://ian.mccowan.space/undertale-dialog-generator/!!
 Also, catch me on Twitter: https://twitter.com/IDTHV

 NOTE: IDTHV is not under terribly active development right now.